arnavmsoni/nanafit-bananahacks-2025/README.md

 ---

-## 🚀 Features
+## Features
-- 🎥 **Real-time Pose Detection** – Uses Mediapipe & OpenCV to track form and reps.
+- **Real-time Pose Detection** – Uses Mediapipe & OpenCV to track form and reps.
-- 💪 **Live Camera Stream** – Backend video feed streams directly into the frontend.
+- **Live Camera Stream** – Backend video feed streams directly into the frontend.
-- 🍌 **Banana AI Trainer** – Animated banana mascot to keep your energy up.
+- **Banana AI Trainer** – Animated banana mascot to keep your energy up.
-- 📊 **Rep Counter & Feedback** – See your live rep count, stage, and form corrections.
+- **Rep Counter & Feedback** – See your live rep count, stage, and form corrections.
-- 🏆 **Gamified UI** – Earn "bananas" as rewards for proper form.
-- 🧠 **Smart Feedback** – Alerts you when posture needs adjustment.
+- **Smart Feedback** – Alerts you when posture needs adjustment.
-- 🌈 **Animated Interface** – Built with React + Framer Motion for smooth visuals.
+- **Animated Interface** – Built with React + Framer Motion for smooth visuals.

 ---